Hannah414/Using-C-On-A-Mac/C_Tutorial.md

 Now that we have looked at some of the basic commands of C, let us create our first program!

 We will be creating a Hello World program.
-We will need to create a function that outputs the phrase "Hello World!".
+(See Program_1) We will need to create a function that outputs the phrase "Hello World!".

 First we will need **#include <stdio.h>** in order to have an output.